mcncm/hafnia/README.md

 For everyday programmers, it's designed to be accessible without cheating you out of correctness.
-For working scientists, it's meant to give you more powerful tools of abstraction than you're likely used to.
+For working scientists, it's meant to give you more powerful tools of abstraction than you're likely used to, and aspires to run on any platform you might need.

 You'll feel right at home here if you're familiar with Rust, but Cavy is a much simpler language.
 The compiler generates code in multiple executable and